MicrosoftDocs/PowerShell-Docs/gallery/how-to/managing-profile/creating-APIkeys.md

 ## Key expiration

-Ten days before the expiration, the PowerShell Gallery sends a warning e-mail the account holder of the API key.
-You must generate a new key before the expiration date.

-A warning message will be displayed at the top of the API key management page showing which keys are no longer valid.
+Ten days before the expiration, the PowerShell Gallery sends a warning email the account holder of the API key.
+After expiration, the key is unusable.
+A warning message is displayed at the top of the API key management page showing which keys are no longer valid.
+You can generate a new key value.